 A parent or guardian must complete the withdrawal/transfer form.
 Unless this is completed, the school is under no obligation to give out information to prospective employers, armed services, or other schools.
-No transcripts or references will be furnished to schools.
+Transcripts or references will be furnished to schools only when the parent/guardian has signed a release for records.
 Students who drop out and re-enroll must have a parental conference with the principal prior to re-enrolling.